 After moving the feeders and waterers outside to the coop, take your chickens to their new hen house.

-Make sure to keep a close eye out for predators to your chickens.
+Make sure to keep a close eye out for predators in your chickens.

 Common predators include: